-The Diploma programme touches upon the basic of Pharmaceutics, Pharmaceutical Chemistry, Pharmacognosy, Human Anatomy and Physiology, Social Pharmacy among others subjects and dwells upon Pharmacology, Pharmacotherapeutics, Hospital and Clinical Pharmacy, Biochemistry and Clinical Pathology and Pharmacy Law and Ethics.
+The Diploma program covers the basics of Pharmaceutics, Pharmaceutical Chemistry, Pharmacognosy, Human Anatomy and Physiology, and Social Pharmacy, among other subjects.
+It also delves into Pharmacology, Pharmacotherapeutics, Hospital and Clinical Pharmacy, Biochemistry and Clinical Pathology, and Pharmacy Law and Ethics.